 For Dr. Kouwen's full resume, please click here

-Dr. Trish Stadnykis an Associate Professor with the Department of Civil Engineering at the University of Manitoba, and a registered Professional Engineer with the Engineers and Geoscientists Manitoba.
+Dr. Trish Stadnykis an Associate Professor with the Department of Geography at the University of Calgary and holds a Chair in Hydrological Modelling.
+She is a registered Professional Engineer with the Engineers and Geoscientists Manitoba.
 She is also a National Director and Manitoba Board member for the Canadian water Resources Association, Chair of the Manitoba Chapter of the Canadian Society for Civil Engineering and Chair of the Canadian Geophysical Union’s Isotope Tracer Committee.
 She is a specialist in hydrologic modelling and the use of stable water isotope tracers to segregate runoff flow paths.

 Dr. Stadnyk has been a developer and user of WATFLOOD for nearly 20 years, starting as a researcher for Dr. Kouwen with major contributions to code efficiency, wetland hydrology and routing, hydrograph separation modules, and most recently, isotope tracers (isoWATFLOOD).
 Her research aspires to help fill the gap in our understanding of large river basins and mesoscale hydrological processes by providing tools to assist researchers, governments and regulatory bodies in evaluating mesoscale hydrologic processes for such river basins.
 Her research development focus is on identifying and validating flow paths and sources within mesoscale hydrologic models by applying stable water isotope tracers.
 Dr. Stadnyk also has considerable experience applying WATFLOOD for long-term water supply studies under climatic change and for short-term forecasting studies, with particular focus on large Canadian river basins and arctic-freshwater linkages.
 She collaborates directly with industry and government in regards to using and setting up the WATFLOOD model for various applications, and offers training workshops to assist potential new users. email@example.com